BrianSpace/Android-Quality-Essentials/README.md

 * Resource and Memory Leaks

 The tools used: checkstyle, findbugs, PMD, Android Lint, StrictMode and LeakCanary.
+It is recommended that you add these checks when you create a new project and fix the problems with every check-in.
+Otherwise it would need enormous courage and patience when you face and fix the huge amount of errors.
 ## Get started
 1. Sync the code of this project and copy the [quality](quality) directory to the root directory of your project.
 2. Add the following line in your `build.gradle`: